craigmaughan/creative2/README.md

-# creative2
+# creative1
-Creative Assignment 2
+creative project 1 for cs260